Eight FC Dallas U14s invited to May 2008s US YNT ID camp in Austin, Texas - 3rd Degree

 Matthew Razo – A holding mid I consider a top-tier talent.
 Has the foundation to be really good.

-Saul Rios – A new goalkeeper who has recently joined the Academy from FCD El Paso.
+Saul Rios – A new 2009 goalkeeper who has recently joined the Academy from FCD El Paso.
 I’ve not seen him play yet, I don’t think.
-He’s played with the U15s as well as the U14s in his short time here in Dallas.
+He’s played with the U14s as well as the U13s in his short time here in Dallas.

 Kevin Rodriguez – A pretty good defensive-minded center back who passes well.